tordona/Ymir/COMPILING.md

 - Clang 18.1.3 on WSL Ubuntu 24.04.5 LTS (`clang` / `clang++`)
 - Clang 19.1.1 on Ubuntu 24.04.2 LTS (`clang-19` / `clang++-19`)
 - GCC 14.2.0 on Ubuntu 24.04.2 LTS (`gcc-14` / `g++-14`)
+- Clang 19.1.7 on FreeBSD 14.3-RELEASE (`clang19` / `clang++19`)
 - Apple Clang 17 on macOS 15 Sequoia

-The project has been compiled for x86_64 and ARM64 Windows, Linux and macOS platforms.
+The project has been compiled for x86_64 and ARM64 Windows, Linux, FreeBSD and macOS platforms.

 Clang is the preferred compiler for it's multiplatform support and excellent code generation.
 Ymir requires Clang 15 or later.